ArcaneEngineer/ECS-tutorials/part3.md

 }
 ```

-OK, this is where we reach archetypes as they apply to code.
+OK, here, archetypes become code.
 Let's explain.

-First, we pull an archetype from an `entityRawData` which represents the hard-coded, randomly generated, or loaded ("raw") data, which we will parse into actual entities / components, and which holds the archetype index as `.archeType`.
+First, we pull an archetype index from an `entityRawData`, which represents the hard-coded, randomly generated, or loaded ("raw") data, which we'll parse into actual entities / components.

-The archetype itself is then retrieved using that index.
+The archetype itself is retrieved using that index.
 It contains the _component (type) dependencies_ which define the archetype.
-For each of those component types,
+For each of the archetype's component types,
 - we retrieve the necessary `component` from the array of `componentsByIndex` (in its second appearance);
 - we initialise the `component` using a specialised `init` function stored on that `component`;
 - we set that component active for this entity `[e]`, so that this entity `[e]`'s component `[c]` will be processed once we start to `update` the simulation.